nomadicGopher/TypeScript_to_JavaScript/README.md

-## Instrucions
+## Instructions
-1. Download your OS's version of the prgoram from [Releases](https://github.com/nomadicGopher/TypeScript_to_JavaScript/releases).
+1. Download your OS's version of the program from [Releases](https://github.com/nomadicGopher/TypeScript_to_JavaScript/releases).
-2. Add a scripts.ts file in the same directory or remember to set the -file command-line-argument if it is outside of the program's directory.
+2. Add a scripts.ts file in the same directory, or remember to set the -file command-line-argument if it is outside the program's directory.
 3. Run the program with the following potential flags: `typescript2javascript.exe -minify -stream=#.##`

 ```